fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 ## Appendix: User Numbers and CiderPress ##

 When using CP/M, the current user number can be selected with the "user" command (0-15).
-Only files with a matching user number are accessible.
+Only files with a matching user number are accessible, although files with user number zero are always visible.
 This allows multiple files with the same filename to exist on a single volume, and provides a way to group files on a filesystem that lacks subdirectories.

 There are a few ways to handle them in CiderPress.
 Ideally we'd use an approach that doesn't require introducing significant CP/M-specific mechanisms, so that the same set of commands used